Attachment- Based Therapy

 When primary caregivers are emotionally not available, display insensitivity, rejection, or neglect toward a child's need for connection, the attachment system adapts by disengaging or disconnecting —both physically and emotionally.

 Deprived of intimate nurturing, the brain's neurobiology lacks the necessary signals and stimulation to develop social responses and form healthy bonds.
-Consequently, this disconnection initially extends to the parents and subsequently affects all other relationships, leading the avoidant individual to feel self-reliant and respond by withdrawing or detaching.
+Therefore, this disconnection initially extends to the parents and later on affects all other relationships, leading the avoidant individual to feel self-reliant and respond by withdrawing or detaching.

 Despite avoidants inherent longing for love and intimacy, they experience significant discomfort when it comes to seeking help or articulating their needs in a relationship.

-For those with attachment wounds, trust in another person represents a difficult hurdle.
-Healing begins with consistent reassurance that their needs matter—maintaining a steady, reliable presence can foster a sense of safety and reinforce secure attachment skills.
+Individuals with attachment wounds face a difficult challenge in trusting others.
+Healing begins with consistent reassurance that their needs matter—maintaining a steady, reliable presence can strengthen a sense of safety and reinforce secure attachment.

 Avoidant Attachment in Adults: